LnxPrgr3/crossfeed/README.md

 stereo image without impacting overall frequency response.
 This filter does that two ways:

-* Monaural signals pass through unchanged (technically, they're delayed by 250µs).
+* Monaural signals pass through unchanged.
 The filter converts to mid/side stereo, works on the side channel, then converts back to the regular left/right format.
 * For e.g. a sound in the left channel, the filter modifies the left channel signal in a way that complements the sound introduced on the right.
 If you were to run this filter, then mix the output down to a single channel, these